piotrmurach/tty-spinner/README.md

 # => | Downloading file1
 ```

-Once animation finishes you can kick start another one with different name:
+Once animation finishes you can kick start another one with a different name:

 ```ruby
 spinner.update(title: 'Downloading file2')
 spinner.run { ... }
 ```

-### 2.7 reset
+### 2.6 reset

 In order to reset the spinner to its initial frame do: